 The cloud is everywhere, or so IT articles and conference agendas would lead one to believe.
-It's fair to say that it's an increasingly frequent topic of conversation among IT leaders as they develop their cloud-based unified communications
+It's fair to say that it's an increasingly frequent topic of conversation among IT leaders as they develop their cloud-based unified communications (UC) and collaboration strategies.
+Enticed by the potential of moving to cloud-based UC applications to reduce costs, improve flexibility and enable new services, they are also wary of the lack of cloud services maturity, enterprise-support issues and security considerations, especially for branch offices.

 As companies increase the number of branches (with some even classifying home offices as a branch), they are faced with the growing challenge of how best to deliver an ever-increasing array of communications services to a distributed workforce.
 By moving to the cloud, IT managers hope to reduce or eliminate the need for dedicated staff to support these remote locations, while increasing the speed of application deployment, which includes the integration of Voice over IP, video conferencing and mobile devices.